alkasm/ns-deprecation/README.md

 a b
 ```

-### Hard deprecation, with help text

-Keep the old package name around, but only to throw a useful error.
+After awhile, we can turn on hard deprecation and keep the old package name around, but only to throw a useful error:

 ```python
 >>> from nstest.pkg_a.a import a